nadi-stuti/gyan-pravah/docs/guide/03-app-router-structure.md

 - Applied to all pages by default
 - Can be overridden in individual pages

-**Client Layout Wrapper:**
+**PostHog Provider:**
-- Separates server and client components
+- Wraps app with analytics provider
-- Handles client-side features like analytics
+- Client component for PostHog initialization
-- Provides consistent layout across pages
+- Minimal client-side JavaScript

 ## 🏡 Home Page (`page.tsx`)